fudge88/miumiu/README.md

 There are also social media icons in this block, that open the links on a new tab.
 - There’s a button to go back and continue shopping.
 - At the bottom of this page there are reviews for that product, all users can read this, and only
-authenticated users are able to write a review, which is then time stamped should they wish to.
+users who have purchased this item are able to write a review, which is then time stamped should they
+wish to.

 <h5 id=shopping-basket></h5>